 Table 2.
 ARCHER MPI-IO maximum striping (-1) raw data.

 When using the maximum number of stripes, we see much improved performance (compared to the default stripe count of 4) with a maximum write bandwidth of slightly under 16,000 MiB/s with 3072 cores (128 nodes) writing simultaneously.
-This is a performance of just over 50% of the advertised sustained bandwidth of 30,000 GiB/s for this file system.
+This is a performance of just over 50% of the advertised sustained bandwidth of 30,000 MiB/s for this file system.

 The experiments were then repeated, adjusting the size of each Lustre stripe: